Michael Learns to Rock: Continuing as a trio (2000–2006)

-Independent label; MLTR Music — Eternity and Scandinavia (2007–2013)
+Independent label; MLTR Music (2007–2013)

 In 2007, MLTR performed at the Formula1 in Shanghai and The 6th Golden Eagle Award Ceremony.
 Later in the year, MLTR released The Best of Michael Learns to Rock Live and in July toured Hong-Kong, Taiwan, Thailand and Malaysia.
 Elsewhere, this album was released as The Live Musical Adventures of Michael Learns to Rock / I Walk This Road Alone, and featured live recordings from their Take Me to Your Heart Asian Tour, mainly from the September 2005 concerts in India.

 In November 2008, MLTR released their seventh studio album titled Eternity under their own independent label, MLTR Music, in association with the Danish label At:tack.
 This album has the distinction of being the first MLTR album to be produced solely by Mikkel Lentz.
 The band mention on their website that the name is an indication of the fact that "the band plan to make music for as long as they still find joy in the process".
 Although the sales were slow (admittedly, according to the band), the second single from the album, "Sweetest Surprise" reached No. 1 in Thailand within a few weeks of release.
 The following year, another track, "It's Gonna Make Sense", gained popularity in Asia after it was played as the farewell song on the Philippine reality TV show Pinoy Big Brother.
 The promotion of the album took MLTR on the Eternity South East Asia Tour, the response to which, the band declare, has led them to consider playing more concerts abroad, especially in Southeast Asia.

 Michael Learns to Rock completed touring their home-country Denmark, having played unplugged concerts in February and March 2010 with fair success.
 In June 2010, the band undertook a three-city promotional tour of India playing shows at Mumbai, Delhi and Bangalore to promote the latest album "Eternity".
 More Unplugged shows followed in Denmark in late 2010.
 The band also did a short promotional tour of China and Macau from 27 September to 1 October 2010 for their upcoming China concerts in December 2010 and to give a preview of their Chinese Tour Compilation CD.
 This was followed up with their first ever international Unplugged concerts at Beijing, Shanghai and Guangzhou in December 2010.
 The track "Fairy Tale", an English cover version of a song originally performed by singer Li Jian, and later popularized by Hong Kong pop diva Faye Wong, was released in conjunction with the CD release.
 Following this, the band was scheduled to play another unplugged tour in Denmark in spring 2011.